Uniswap/docs/docs/contracts/uniswapx/fillers/webhooks.md

 ---
 id: webhooks
 title: Webhook Support
-sidebar_position: 3
+sidebar_position: 5
 ---

 # Signed Order Webhook Notifications

 Signed open orders can always be fetched via the UniswapX API, but to provide improved latency there is the option to register for webhook notifications.
 Fillers can register an endpoint and receive notifications for every newly posted order that matches their desired filter.
+It is recommended that fillers try polling first and only pursue a webhook if they feel their performance is degraded by the rate limit.

 ## Notifications